isorna/dropcommander-translations-en/dzc/rules/transports.md

 A Transport may have multiple squads embarked in it at once, but **may only have units from a single Battlegroup embarked at once**.

-An Auxiliary Transport with units embarked **must activate** with those units’s Battlegroup.
+An Auxiliary Transport with units embarked **must activate** with those units's Battlegroup.
 Any empty Auxiliary Transports can be activated with any Battlegroup, following the normal rules.
 However, any Auxiliary Transports cannot interact with units from a different Battlegroup to the one with which they are activated.

-Any unit that can be embarked in a Transport may choose to be before the game starts, meaning that the Transport deploys with the rest of its embarked units’s Battlegroup.
+Any unit that can be embarked in a Transport may choose to be before the game starts, meaning that the Transport deploys with the rest of its embarked units's Battlegroup.

 Although Transports usually operate independently, sometimes you may need to use multiple Transports to carry a single squad, so they will have to act together out of necessity.